-THE Department of Obstetrics and Gynecology provides third-year students with an introductory experience in inpatient and outpatient patient and outpatient obstetrics and gynecology is obtained.
+502. Clinical Clerkship.
+One-eighth of the third-year class is assigned for five weeks in each year.
+An introductory experience in inpatient and outpatient obstetrics and gynecology is obtained.
 One-half of the experience will be at the Nashville General Hospital.
 Dr. Burnett, Dr. Boehm, and Dr. Growdon.